mjp0/cryptodoneright/README.md

 ## SECURING DATA...
 SECURELY

-Encrypting data can be a hassle because to get it right, you need to know which algorithm is still safe, what's the optimum key length, how quantum computing will affect the algorithm, and bunch of other "small things" that can bite you in the end.
+Encrypting data can be a hassle because to get it right, you need to know which algorithm is still safe, what's the optimum key length, how quantum computing will affect the algorithm and a bunch of other "small things" that can bite you in the end.

-And on top of that you have to deal with converting different javascript variable types around...
+And on top of that, you have to deal with converting different javascript variable types around...

-Wouldn't it be great if there was a one-liner to just encrypt what you want?
+Wouldn't it be great if there was a one-liner just to encrypt what you want?

 ### ENCRYPT ALL THE DATA
-Encrypting something simple like text shouldn't be more than one liner so that's how easy it is with CryptoDoneRight.
+Encrypting something simple like text shouldn't be more than a one-liner, so that's how easy it is with CryptoDoneRight.
 You don't even need to worry about creating a secure enough decryption password, that's done for you too.

 > In case you are interested what happens behind the scenes: All data is encrypted with XChaCha20-Poly1305 where ChaCha20 encrypts your data and Poly1305 computes an authentication tag that will be used to verify in decryption phase that your encrypted data hasn't been tampered with.
 The reason why current recommendation is ChaCha20 instead of AES boils down to better performance with mobile devices without any provable decrease in security.

 ```javascript
 var private_text = "My credit card PIN is 3117"